-Reagent for the measurement of aspartate aminotransferase (AST or GOT) concentration in
+- Reagent for the measurement of aspartate aminotransferase (AST or GOT) concentration inhuman serum or plasma.

-This reagent is for use in the BioSystems BA analyzers or in other analyzer with similar
+- This reagent is for use in the BioSystems BA analyzers or in other analyzer with similarperformance characteristics.

-The aminotransferases catalyze the formation of glutamic acid from 2-oxoglutarate by transfer of
+- The aminotransferases catalyze the formation of glutamic acid from 2-oxoglutarate by transfer of amino groups.

 of the liver, delirium tremens, and after administration of various drugs1,2

 - Serum AST concentration is also elevated after myocardial infarction, in sketetal muscle disease(as progressive muscular distrophy), in acute pancreatitis or hemolytic disease and other1,2

 - Clinical diagnosis should not be made on the findings of a single test result, but should integrate both clinical and laboratory data.

 - Aspartate aminotransferase (AST or GOT) catalyzes the transfer of the amino group fromaspartate to 2-oxoglutarate, forming oxalacetate and glutamate.

 - The catalytic concentration isdetermined from the rate of decrease of NADH, measured at 340 nm, by means of the malate dehydrogenase (MDH) coupled reaction3-6